Why it matters

 The research will also include talking to parents and children about their experiences in relation to sleep, taking medication, learning and how taking part in the study has impacted on them.
 Two parents of children with epilepsy will advise on the study throughout its duration and a team of researchers will work with parents and children to learn about their experiences.

 Most children with epilepsy have sleep problems and wake in the night.
 Disturbed sleep in turn reduces learning ability and can also trigger seizures.
 Parents often get up to check on their child in case s/he is having a seizure, and sometimes sleep with the child because they are worried.
 This can make the parent very tired the next day, and affect their stress and concentration levels.
 We will adapt an existing sleep behavioural treatment to the sleep problems experienced by parents of children with epilepsy.
 Then we will test how well it works compared to standard treatment in a randomised controlled trial.

 To guide, inform and support all of this research, children with rolandic epilepsy and parents of children with rolandic epilepsy will have an opportunity to play a meaningful role in the research process – follow this link if you would like to learn more about how to be part of our Advisory Groups.

 When will this study be recruiting?

-The planned start date of this programme is February 2017.
+Recruitment will occur across years 2-4 of the trial, beginning September 2018.
 In the first phase, we will be inviting parents and young people to help us to decide the appropriate outcome measures, and we will also be developing a sleep intervention package, again with the involvement of parents and young people.
 The clinical trial begins in the second phase, which will be midway through 2018 and will run until 2023.